CryptozombiesHQ/cryptozombie-lessons/en/1/06-functions.md

 In Rust creating a structure type object is done very easy:

 ```
-let given_name = ManagedBuffer::from{b"Bob"};
+let given_name = ManagedBuffer::from("Bob");
 let given_age = 30u32;
 let person = Person { name: given_name, age: given_age };
 ```

-If for example you have a variable whose name is matching the structure fiend's than the syntax can be simplified:
+If for example you have a variable whose name is matching the structure field's than the syntax can be simplified:

 ```
-let name = ManagedBuffer::from{b"Bob"};
+let name = ManagedBuffer::from("Bob");
 let age = 30u32;
 let person = Person { name, age };
 ```